More than 2,000 Texas Baptists focus on Jesus’ agenda, hear clarified calling

 SHREVEPORT, La. — Louisiana Baptists enjoyed fellowship and worship during their 2024 annual meeting Nov.
 12 hosted by Broadmoor Baptist Church.

-Messengers approved the 2025 financial plan based on Cooperative Program contributions of $17,380,808, a decrease of $699,761, or 3.87%.
+Messengers approved the 2025 financial plan based on Cooperative Program (CP) contributions of $17,380,808, a decrease of $699,761, or 3.87%.
 Cooperative Program projections are based on actual receipts from August 2023 through July 2024.
 The allocation formula for distributing CP gifts between Southern Baptist entities and Louisiana Baptist causes remains unchanged, 62.87% to support ministries in the state and 37.13% forwarded to fund national entities.

 Messengers considered four motions, unanimously approving one that established a day of prayer for Louisiana Christian University on the first Sunday in February (submitted by Terry Young, pastor, Airline Baptist Church, Bossier City).